 While the recommendation is to use 250 ml of water I suggest you use just a bit less (add 210 ml) which creates a thicker serving which is what custard should be and definitely my personal preference.
 While I will prepare some meal options myself, dehydrating desserts tends to be one of those things I don’t worry too much with and prefer to use the pre-prepared products.

-The normal price sits around the $12.95 mark.
+The normal price sits around the AUD $16.99 mark, or $8.50/person.
 Most of the larger chain stores offer member discounts or have regular sales so its worthwhile looking around.
 These products do have a long shelf life so you can stock up during the regular sales.

 An easy to prepare dessert whether it be on a short or long trip for camping and hiking.
 When you’re feeling a bit flat after a hard day it’s hard not to feel chirpy again after eating one of these desserts

 Disclosure: We may earn a small commission, at no additional expense to you, if you click through and make a purchase.
 Please note that our affiliations do not influence, in any way, the independence of our reviews.
 If we don’t like a product, you’ll hear about it from us!

 AUD $16.99 RRP